lwhiteley/AngularLogExtender/README.md

 ```
 ######7.
 Create custom $log instances with extra functionality

-The following snippet shows you the full use of a method `log-ex` provides with the $log when injected into your angular components ($controller, $directive, etc.).
-It should be reassigned to the $log object which creates a new instance specific to the component.
+The following snippet shows you the full use of a method `log-ex` provides with the `$log` service when injected into your angular components ($controller, $directive, etc.).
+It should be reassigned to the `$log` service which creates a new instance specific to the component.
-The snippet explains what each parameter is used for. `Advanced Use Cases` were included to show you practical uses of the configurations.
+`Advanced Use Cases` were included below to show you practical uses of the configurations.
+The snippet below explains what each parameter is used for.

 ```javascript
 app.controller('CoreController', ['$scope','$log', function($scope, $log) {